thzandvl/xbox-shipping/androidApp/README.md

 ### CosmosDB.java

 For every REST request an [authorization string](https://docs.microsoft.com/en-us/rest/api/cosmos-db/access-control-on-cosmosdb-resources) needs to be provided.
 In the documentation multiple examples are shown.
 The result of the authorization string is very delicate, one mistake will result in a faulty string.
+The Java representation of the code is shown below.

 ```java
 public String generateAuthToken(String verb, String resourceType, String resourceId, String date, String key) {